vogelino/RxJS-basics/README.md

 Takes the results of the Observable, call it as a parameter of a callback function and what is returned in it will reach further.

 #### `combineLatest`
-Creates an Observable stream with combined results of other Observable streams.
+Creates an Observable stream with combined results of other Observable streams. **Important**: This waits for at least one event of each combined Observable stream to reach informations further.

+#### `withLatestFrom`
+Combines an Observable stream with another as combineLatest would but waits only for the combined Observable.

 #### `filter`
 Similar to map, filters the results of the Observable events and reach them further.